 - The Access Client checks the available buffer state of media in the Media Playback Platform.
 Based on this, the Access Client schedules and generates requests for the relevant media segments based on the ABR Controller information, as well as the throughput estimation and downloads this media.

-- The media is downloaded from the corresponding URL through M4d earliest at the segment availability start time of the media.
+- The media is downloaded from the corresponding URL through reference point M4d earliest at the segment availability start time of the media.

 - The media is appropriately appended to the Media Playback Platform and Content Decryption APIs, following the description in TS 26.511 [35] for playback requirements.